IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

     O -->|Fetch Full Content| F
 ```

-## Content-First Approach with Strapi CMS
+## Content-First Approach with Payload CMS
-This project emphasizes a **content-first strategy** powered by Strapi CMS.
-The accuracy and reliability of the chatbot are directly tied to the quality of the information managed through Strapi's editorial workflow.
-Strapi CMS provides:
+This project emphasizes a **content-first strategy** powered by Payload CMS.
+The accuracy and reliability of the chatbot are directly tied to the quality of the information managed through Payload's editorial workflow.
+Payload CMS provides:

 *   **Foundation-controlled editorial workflow**: Contributors create drafts, Foundation team reviews and publishes.
-*   **Flexible Content Types**: Customizable content structures are ideal for RAG.
+*   **Flexible Content Types (Collections)**: Customizable content structures are ideal for RAG.
-*   **Robust REST API**: Comprehensive access to content and metadata.
+*   **Robust REST/GraphQL API**: Comprehensive access to content and metadata.
-*   **Webhook system**: Real-time synchronization with the RAG pipeline.
+*   **`afterChange` hook system**: Real-time synchronization with the RAG pipeline.
 *   **Professional Admin Panel**: A powerful interface for content management.

-The Strapi CMS serves as the "golden source" for the RAG pipeline, providing greater data control and flexibility.
+The Payload CMS serves as the "golden source" for the RAG pipeline, providing greater data control and flexibility.

 ## Getting Started